Transplant Games of Americalimitlessdm2021-08-20T19:16:41-07:00

 Opening Ceremonies – Free entry to opening ceremonies seating.
 Tickets are required.
 National teams and supporters who march into the stadium, or otherwise participate in the programming are required to be registered and credentialed attendees.
-If not registered, they cannot march in with team and will not be allowed to sit in team seating.
+If not registered, they cannot march in with the team and will not be allowed to sit in team seating.
 There will be public seating for non-registered attendees.
-Below is a breakout what registration gets you and where tickets are required.
+Below is a breakout of what registration gets you and where tickets are required.

 TGA Village – Free entry to TGA Village and Expo.
 No ticket required

 Coffee Houses – Free entry – No ticket required